 With a host of dazzling shows lighting up West End stages week in week out, it's no surprise that London theatre breaks by coach are a popular choice.
 Whatever's happening in the outside world, the show must go on; these award-winning, highly acclaimed shows will raise the roof and spirits alike, where you can escape to a world of colour, music and dance.

 With theatre breaks to London by coach, rail or self-drive as well as matinee or evening performances available for all the top West End shows, there's a range of theatre packages to suit your plans.
 Breaks incorporate a range of 3 or 4* breakfast accommodation in the London area (unless of course it's a day trip), travel of your choice, hotel to show transfers (depending on the travel method), theatre ticket to your chosen show and of course time for some essential London sightseeing.
 For those wishing to make it that little bit more special, you can even upgrade your ticket for a really show-stopping experience.

 Our popular London weekend theatre break by coach starts from just £115 and takes the hassle away from having to navigate London yourself, including; return coach travel, 4* accommodation, hotel-to-theatre transfers, standard evening ticket to your chosen show and time for sightseeing.
 Self-drive breaks start from as little as £91, and rail and day trips are also available.

-With so many hit shows running from classics like Les Miserables and Phantom of the Opera to family favourites Matilda and Wicked, to exciting newcomers The 39 Steps and the Book of Mormon, there's a theatre break to cater for every audience.
+With so many hit shows running from classics like Les Miserables and Phantom of the Opera to family favourites Matilda and Wicked, to exciting newcomers like Memphis and Made in Dagenham, there's a theatre break to cater for every audience.